 We source goods, materials and services from third party suppliers including IT equipment, marketing material, office supplies, couriers, waste, recycling, utilities, recruitment, professional and training services, and building services.

-We comply with all applicable employment law relating to employee terms and conditions, including pay within the geographical locations of our employees, and are committed to following our core values in connection with our people.
+We comply with all applicable employment law relating to employee terms, conditions and pay, and are committed to following our core values in connection with our people.

 How we are seeking to reduce any risk

 Given the highly specialized nature of our industry and our careful selection of reputable suppliers, we believe our supply chain has relatively low levels of slavery and human trafficking risk.
 However, we remain vigilant and continue to improve our compliance monitoring and verification, especially in selecting new suppliers.
-We carry out robust due diligence on all new customers during our KYC process, to reduce the risk of transacting with customers complicit in modern slavery.
+In 2023, we are planning to enhance our procurement activities which will give us greater assurance that all our suppliers are aligned with our commitment to stand against modern slavery.
+We will consider improvements to our due diligence process on all new customers during our KYC process, which will provide further reassurance on our prospective customers and help to reduce even further the risk of transacting with customers complicit in modern slavery.

-In order to raise awareness and understanding of potential risks, we conduct mandatory annual Modern Slavery training for all employees, supported by training across a number of other topics that support the initiatives taken by Imagination to combat slavery and human trafficking.
-These include Whistleblowing, Anti-Bribery, Corruption and Fraud and a Code of Conduct.
+In order to raise awareness and understanding of potential risks, we conduct mandatory annual Modern Slavery training for all employees, augmented by training across a number of other topics that support the initiatives taken by Imagination to combat slavery and human trafficking.
+These include Whistleblowing, Anti-Bribery, Corruption and Fraud, Competition Law and training on our Code of Conduct.
 We actively encourage and empower our employees to report any concerns or issues they identify during their dealings within Imagination and the supply chain which might give rise to concerns about modern slavery and/or human trafficking.

 Signed for and on behalf of Imagination by: